Skip to main content

 03

 We don't replace ISO 27001 or NIST.
-The map sits on top of them and translates what you're already obligated to do into something the board can actually decide on.
+The map builds on these frameworks and translates what you're already obligated to do into something the board can actually decide on.

 III.
 How it works